MartynasPocius/Intro-to-AI-in-Robotics/Phase 1: Obstacle Avoidance Robot/Lesson03-Arduino-Programming.md

 </ul>

 <h2>An overview of both interfaces</h2>
-As mentioned at the end of the previous lesson, Arduino programming is based on the the C/C++ language, however you don’t need any prior experience of this to learn how to program an Arduino.
+As mentioned at the end of the previous lesson, Arduino programming is based on the the C/C++ language, however no prior experience of these languages is required to learn how to program an Arduino.

 To start off, we’ll look at the Arduino IDE interface and how it’s replicated in TinkerCAD.